Skip to main content

 Those extensions provide the structural metadata storage.
 Metadata - represented as entities and properties - may be closely associated with parts of 3D content, with data representations appropriate for large, distributed datasets.
 For the most detailed use cases, properties allow vertex- and texel-level associations; higher-level property associations are also supported.

-On another side there is an output I3S layer that doesn't support structural metadata and multiple classes.
+As output (when converting from 3D Tiles to I3S) there is an I3S layer which doesn't support structural metadata and multiple classes by its specification (v1.8).
 I3S has feature attributes metadata that is the same for every node in the layer.
-So I3S can consume only one set of properties.
+As a result, I3S can consume only one set of properties.

 In case when the input 3DTiles dataset has multiple metadata classes, the tile-converter provides a promt to select one class from the list: